dailycred/dynamonito/README.md

-At Dailycred we use DynamoDB as a data store, and there's a lot to like about it:
+At [Dailycred][1] we use DynamoDB as a data store, and there's a lot to like about it:

 *  scalability and simplicity of NoSQL
 *  consistent performance